kennyhyun/kennyhyun.github.com/_i18n/en/_posts/2020-08-01-set-up-algo-vpn-in-oracle-cloud.markdown

-And it will start to install the VPN server.
+And it will start to install the VPN server and then it show the server details.

 ```python
 '#                       Congratulations!                         #'